IanESmith/static-website/Services/cdmp/notes.md

 ### Things to be aware off
-   - metrics for the next release will be available one the roadmap completed
+   - metrics for the next release will be available once the roadmap completed